-ESG funds were allocated based on a competitive grant cycle to which homeless and homeless prevention service providers can apply.
+ESG funds are allocated based on a competitive grant cycle to which homeless and homeless prevention service providers can apply.
 Applicants are restricted to submitting two (2) applications per agency, provided each application is a request for a different program or office.
 All applicants are required to attend a technical workshop prior to submission of an application.
-A panel made up of representation from each Stanislaus Urban County members, the Stanislaus County Chief Executive Office, and the CoC, reviewed each written application submission and oral presentation and scored them individually.
+A panel made up of representation from each Stanislaus Urban County members and the CoC, reviewed each written application submission and oral presentation and scored them individually.
 Scoring for ESG grants consists of the following categories: